-Every four years, when the national election comes around, all of us fundraising professionals start to worry.
-We all worry that the national election is going to adversely impact our fundraising efforts because our donors and potential donors will make donations to political campaigns.
+Every two years, when election season comes around, all of us fundraising professionals start to worry.
+We all worry that the election time is going to adversely impact our fundraising efforts because our donors and potential donors will make donations to political campaigns.
 We start pouring over historical results.
 We start having conversations with different media outlets about the strategies on how to best buy media around election time.
-Once we do our research, we start to remember that we went through this exercise prior to the last national election and found out that elections do not adversely impact our campaigns.
+Once we do our research, we start to remember that we went through this exercise prior to the last elections and found out that they do not adversely impact our campaigns.
 On the contrary, they help our fundraising efforts.
-A recent Blackbaud study provided some answers as it compared giving trends in the last presidential election in 2012 versus 2011.
+A Blackbaud study provided some answers as it compared giving trends in the presidential election in 2012 versus 2011.

 Our key takeaways…

 • Donors who gave to federal political campaigns in 2012, gave 0.9% more to charitable organizations that same year as they had in 2011.